kojinkai/js-handbook/README.md

 function anotherHoistingTest() {
-  foo(); // TypeError "foo is not a function" bar(); // this runs! const foo = function() { // this function expression is nowassigned to local variable 'foo'
+  foo(); // TypeError "foo is not a function" bar(); // this runs! const foo = function() { // this function expression is now assigned to local variable 'foo'
-    console.log('this won't run');
+    console.log('this will not run');
   }
-  function bar() { // function declaration, given the name 'bar'
+  function bar() { // function expression, given the name 'bar'
     console.log('this will run');
   }
 }